Rudd-O/saltstack-automation/README.md

 * [Matrix](formulas/matrix/) helps you set up a self-contained federated Matrix Synapse instance with VoIP signaling support.
 To learn more about how to use this formula, [see the guide](https://rudd-o.com/linux-and-free-software/matrix-in-a-box).
 * [Wireguard](formulas/wireguard/) sets up simple wg-quick Wireguard networks among multiple hosts.
 You can set up more than one.
 See the `README.md` file in that directory.
 * [Email](formulas/email) sets up various e-mail system components.
+* [Network block device encryption (Tang+Clevis)](formulas/nbde) sets up server and clients for network-based disk decryption on boot.
+See the `README.md` file in that directory.

 ## SaltStack `bombshell-client` adapters for Qubes OS